amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 # Destination Experiences

-with Amadeus Self-Service APIs, you can find data on over 2 million places and 150,000 activities and show travelers the best things to see and do.
+With Amadeus Self-Service APIs, you can find data on over 2 million places and 150,000 activities and show travelers the best things to see and do.
 In the `Destination Experiences` category, we have 2 APIs available for that.

 | APIs                                                                                                                                                 | Description                                                                                                               |
 |------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|